hpruett5/SDEV140-Final-Project-HPruett/README.md

 User manual

 Problems:
-I had issues learning how to make the windows look astetically pleasing.
+I had issues learning how to make the windows look aesthetically pleasing.
 I used the pack.pady= function to make pretty space around labels, buttons, and entry boxes.